 There are two codes of management standards that all developments in the BU portfolio are signed up to: The Student Accommodation Code, for accommodation managed by educational establishments (Student Village and Dorchester House) and The National Code, for accommodation managed by private operators (all other halls of residence).
 Both codes are UK Govt approved and the purposes and objectives are the same but they address the specific needs and characteristics of the two different types of provider.

-The National Codes of Standards are schemes which:
+The two student accommodation codes of standards are schemes which:

 For both landlords and tenants, Code compliance means that:

 - Both parties can enjoy the benefits of good standards of housing management and practice

 - Where problems do occur, they can be promptly resolved

 Members of these Codes are required to identify which Code they are signed-up to, and to advertise this within appropriate developments that they operate as well as on property adverts and information supplied to tenants.
 The Codes are actively and positively promoted among students searching for housing.